BS/IS student Jose Ramos discusses his practicum experience at JPMorgan Chase.

 What did you like best about working at the organization?

 I enjoyed learning more about JPMorgan Chase and how analytics play a role in a financial institution.
 It was eye opening being able to understand how data is collected and managed on a large scale and the teams needed to protect and organize such data.
 Furthermore, I enjoyed working with people at the firm, as they were always willing to help and teach me something new.
 Through multiple coffee chats during the summer, I was able to learn about different careers and the vast array of opportunities that exist at the firm.
-I also had the opportunity to work with mentors and summer interns, which was a great experience as I gained a sense of what CADP was about and learn about the other cool projects my peers were working on.
+I also had the opportunity to work with mentors and summer interns, which was a great experience as I gained a sense of what CADP was about and learned about the other cool projects my peers were working on.

 What advice do you have for students who are interested in a practicum?